-The Florida Keys are a perfect stop on any Florida roadtrip.
+The Florida Keys are a perfect stop on any Florida road trip and a great spot for a family beach vacation.
 The combination of fresh seafood places, scenic views, and fishing make it a perfect vacation destination.
 I grew up in Miami and traveled to the Keys countless times.
+It was great to be able to travel locally on the weekends and get away from the big city.
 My parents still have a second home there, and due to this, I’m quite familiar with the local spots.
 In fact, our family has eaten at many places in Key Largo, Islamorada, Marathon,

 Key Largo has some great seafood places!
 It is hard to go wrong when you are eating fresh fish in the Florida Keys.
 Many of the local Key Largo restaurants have fishermen deliver seafood daily, which makes this as fresh as you can get.
 Please note that eating a fresh catch is not cheap.
 If you want quality and freshness, you will pay about $20 a plate.
 The best restaurants in Key Largo will always have multiple options of whatever the fresh catch of the day is, and usually at market price.